Number One Fan (film)

-Number One Fan (Elle l'adore) is a 2014 French comedy-drama film with gallic twist written and directed by Jeanne Herry and starring Sandrine Kiberlain and Laurent Lafitte.
+Number One Fan (Elle l'adore) is a 2014 French comedy-drama film written and directed by Jeanne Herry and starring Sandrine Kiberlain and Laurent Lafitte.

 Plot

 Vincent Lacroix is a successful singer, one of those who have everything going for them, glory, love, money.
 For twenty years, Muriel, an eccentric esthetician and somewhat mythomaniac, has had eyes only for him.
 She hasn't missed any of his concerts, watches all his appearances and buys everything he produces.
 One evening, Vincent's life gets out of hand.
 During an argument, he accidentally kills his partner.
+To Muriel's shock, he comes knocking on her door.